 The Good Old Days of Student Activism and Merry Pranks

 Our first act was to disrupt a student council meeting, which had a positive effect, as other students were made aware of what we were doing and showed up in support.
-I didn’t contribute anything to the discussion that ensued, but I opened the meeting by pulling out my guitar and doing an impression of Janis Joplin’s version of “Piece Of My Heart,” managing to get through the whole song without anyone shouting me down.
-So even though I had little to say afterward, the discussion veered away from school spirit and dorm hours to more important issues like the War, racism, and the recent riots at the Chicago Democartic convention, among others.
+I didn’t contribute anything to the discussion that ensued, but I opened the meeting by pulling out my guitar and doing an impression of Janis Joplin’s version of “Piece Of My Heart,” managing to get through the whole song without pissing anyone off.
+As a result of our disruption, the discussion veered away from school spirit and dorm hours to more important issues like the War, racism, and the recent riots at the Chicago Democartic convention, among others.

-One incident we were believed to be responsible for, but which to my knowledge none of my friends were involved in, was one where posters were placed around the campus calling for a full-on rebellion and takeover of the administration building.
-It sent shock waves through the campus, and one of my friends put in an anonymous call to the local paper saying someone should come at 3:00, as there might be some student unrest.
-Students, maybe 30 total, were gathered in front of the admin building, and 5, 10, 15 minutes passed, but nothing happened.
+One incident we were responsible for, but had to keep it under wraps for many years, was one where we placed posters around the campus calling for a full-on coup and a takeover of the administration building.
+It sent shock waves through the campus, and one of our gang put in an anonymous call to the local paper to send someone to the campus at 3:00, as there might be some student unrest.
+Students, maybe 40 total, were gathered in front of the Admin building, and 15, 20, 25 minutes passed, but nothing happened.
 Finally, the Dean of Men came out of the building, and announced to the group, “Look, if you all disperse, you can go to the student union, and have a Coke on me.”
 That was a small victory, and I indulged in that free Coke, but not before I shouted out, “Come on people, shouldn’t we be charging the building?”
-A career in comedy maybe in the cards?
+A career in comedy maybe?

 Yes to that, because I also did some musical comedy that pissed off many of the more deeply religious people on campus.
 The centrepiece of the whole university was, and still is, its chapel.
 (One day, high on LSD, I remember looking at that chapel and believed it was dissolving!)
 The chapel had a majestic pipe organ, which had a setting that allowed the organ to be broadcast on outside speakers that could blare throughout the entire campus.
 That was too good to resist!
-On several different occasions late at night, I would sneak in, turn on the organ and the outside speakers, and play “Louie Louie,” “In-A-Gadda-Da-Vida,” “Light My Fire” and other rock tunes, then quickly bolt before being caught.
-I quit doing it after the one time I was caught by some Christian Right-ists, who lectured me about my blasphemy.
+On several different occasions late at night, I would walk in (the chapel was never locked), turn on the organ, and the outside speakers, and play “Louie Louie,” “In-A-Gadda-Da-Vida,” “Light My Fire” and other rock tunes, then quickly bolt before being caught.
+I quit doing it after the one time I was caught by some Christian Rightists, who lectured me about my blasphemy.
 I shouldn’t have been surprised, given the surroundings.
 Soon after, a lock was put on the organ.

 Yes, I was a leftist then, and given the state of things, even more proudly so now.
-I think America has gone to shit, and there’s an abundance of people in government that I want to give a massive Fuck You to, as they seem destined to put horrible people in positions where they can dictate public opinion.
+I’m so sad for what America has become, with horrible people being put in positions where they can dictate public opinion.
 I’m so glad I live where I live.
 And happy birthday to my late father, who would have been 95 today, and was always proud of me, no matter what I did.

 Leave a Comment